Skip to main content

 Both borrowers and lenders can create offers through a step-by-step flow: choose a side (borrow or lend), define the collateral asset and amount, USDC amount, LTV (Loan-to-Value, the ratio between borrowed USDC and collateral value), and APR (Annual Percentage Rate, for borrowers) or APY (Annual Percentage Yield, for lenders).
 The offer is then published in the offerbook.Lenders: Make sure your escrow wallet has sufficient USDC before publishing.
 Offers without enough balance will not be visible to other users.

 No. To change the terms of an offer, you need to remove it and create a new one.
+However, once an offer expires, you can renew it directly without having to recreate it from scratch.

 Yes.
 An offer can be removed at any time before it is accepted.
 No fees are charged.